-During the year ended December 31, 2023, there was a write-off of \$309,067 (2022 - \$nil) relating to mortgages principal that had previously been identified as non-performing.
+During the year ended December 31, 2024, there were \$nil write-offs (2023 - \$500,000), relating to mortgage principal that had previously been identified as non-performing.

-The outstanding principal balances and accrued interest on the mortgages represents the maximum credit exposure.
+The outstanding principal balances and accrued interest on the mortgages represents the Company's maximum credit exposure.
 At this time, management is of the opinion that the loss provision recorded is appropriate.
 In determining the loss provision, management assesses the value of security and different scenarios with respect to collection of the mortgages and interest receivable balance owing and determines the provision amount required.